ahmad3132312/PROJECTS/README.md

 # PROJECTS
-My projects that I have made throughout high school Introduction to Computer Studies [ICS3U1-02] Introduction to Computer Science [ICS3U1-02]
+My projects that I have made throughout high school that are worth sharing.
+Introduction to Computer Studies [ICS3U1-02]

+Introduction to Computer Science [ICS3U1-02]